-- Communicate your intentions
+Communicate your intentions

 Communicate what information you will and won’t collect, who will be assessing the feedback, and how you intend to follow up (if at all).
-Let them know any extra steps you are taking to ensure their answers are anonymous and outline what you plan to do with their responses after the survey.
+Let them know any extra steps you are taking to ensure their answers are anonymous, and outline what you plan to do with their feedback after the survey.

-- Use the right platform
+Use the right platform

 Not all survey platforms offer Respondent Anonymity Assurance (RAA), one of the only ways to be sure that your survey is truly anonymous.
 QuestionPro is the only online survey provider that can enable RAA for all questions.
-It is extremely important for your research quality because once activated, the protections RAA-enabled surveys provide cannot be rescinded.
-That means participants, contacts, and even the survey creator cannot request access to identifying information after the fact.
-It protects anonymous survey respondents and the integrity of your data.
+It is extremely important for your research quality because of the protections.
+RAA-enabled surveys provide cannot be rescinded once activated.

-- Disable custom variables or data collection
+Disable custom variables or data collection

 Many surveys have a feature that allows you to store participants’ personal data.
 We’re not talking about highly confidential data like credit card numbers or their mother’s middle name.
 It is the information that most people share when they subscribe to an online newsletter or register for a promotional discount: name, email address, phone number, or mailing address.

-- Write questions carefully
+Write questions carefully